Ozx-68102/coursera-ibm-data-science-practise/README.md

 - Personal learning records — not for assignment submission.
 - Follows Coursera's Honor Code.
 - No proprietary course data included.
+- **The original notebook has been refactored for clarity and is optimized for the latest PyCharm-integrated Jupyter environment.
+All deprecated commands and redundant setups have been removed.**

 📜 **License**
 - MIT License © 2025 Ozx-68102